kentik/update-and-push-action/README.md

 The action performs following steps:
 - checks out the `target_branch` from the `target_repository` into temporary directory
-- rsyncs all files and directories from `source_directory` to the `target_directory` in the checked out targer repo tree.
+- if `transfer_map` file is specified, rsyncs all files and directories from `src` to the `dst` for every (non-comment) line in the file.
+  Transfer map syntax is described bellow.
-  The rsync command deletes extraneous files and directories from the `target_directory` unless they are matched by an entry in the `exclude_filter` file.
+  If no `transfer_map` is provided, rsyncs all filess and directories from `source_directory` to `target_directory` The rsync command deletes extraneous files and directories from the destination directory unless they are matched by an entry in the `exclude_filter` file.
 The `.git` directory is always excluded.
 - commits modified tree to the `target_branch` of the `target_repository`
 - pushes commits to the `target_repository`